rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

     -155
     ```

-    As you can see, the int function only works for numbers, and when encountering a string, it is converted to 0.
-When encountering a string starting with a number, it is truncated.
+    As you can see, the int function only works for numbers, and when encountering a string, converts it to 0.
+When encountering a string starting with a number, truncates it.

 2. **sqrt** function